-Positioning the sensor 90° to the frame: If the sensor is not positioned at 90° to the DWA frame, the adjacent frame can activate the switch, and prevent the draper from running.
+Positioning the sensor 90° to the frame: If the sensor is not positioned at 90° to the DWA frame, the adjacent frame can activate the switch and prevent the draper from running.
 Follow these steps to position the sensor:

-- If adjustment is necessary, loosen bolts (A) and adjust sensor bracket (B) fore or aft until it is 90° to the DWA linkage arm. - 2.
+- 1. Loosen bolts (A) and adjust sensor bracket (B) fore or aft until it is 90° to the DWA linkage arm. - 2.
 Ensure sensor (C) is positioned 4 mm (5/32 in.) from the linkage arm, and then tighten bolts (A).